tbrowder/FontFactory/README.md

     On Windows:

-    If available:

         $ choco install font-freefont

-    Alternatively:

-        $ choco install wget
-        # The 'zef install' process will download and install the FontFactory files.

 On other systems the files may be downloaded from [https://ftp.gnu.org/gnu/freefont](https://ftp.gnu.org/gnu/freefont) and installed in any desired place.
-The paths to the installed files should then be entered manually in the `$HOME/.FontFactory/Config.yml` file which is created upon installation.
-That file should look like this (replace the '?' with the full path to the '.otf' file):
+The paths to the installed files should then be entered manually in the `$HOME/.FontFactory/Config` file which is created upon installation.
+That file should look like this:

-    # Basename              : Path
+    # No. Code Code2 Path
-    FreeSerif.otf           : ?
+    1     z    z     <dir>//FreeSerif.otf           : ?
-    FreeSerifBold.otf       : ?
+    2 FreeSerifBold.otf       : ?
-    FreeSerifItalic.otf     : ?
+    3 FreeSerifItalic.otf     : ?
-    FreeSerifBoldItalic.otf : ?
+    4 FreeSerifBoldItalic.otf : ?
-    FreeSans.otf            : ?
+    5 FreeSans.otf            : ?
-    FreeSansBold.otf        : ?
+    6 FreeSansBold.otf        : ?
     FreeSansOblique.otf     : ?
     FreeSansBoldOblique.otf : ?
     FreeMono.otf            : ?